mpsonntag/snippets/notes/projects/bc_poster_gallery/workflow.md

 git clone ssh://bc20.dev.g-node.org:2323/[owner]/[reponame].wiki.git
 ```

+## Create all required repos and wikis

+ADJUST ONCE THE GOGS TEMPLATES HAVE BEEN MODIFIED TO BE LESS CONFERENCE SPECIFIC

+- create the following organization via the Web interface:

+BernsteinConference2020

+- adjust the BernsteinConference organization logo

+- create the following repositories using the "BernsteinConference" organization:

+InvitedTalks
+ContributedTalks
+Posters
+Workshops
+Main

+- create the first wiki page for all repos via the web interface

 ### Build poster gallery specific gin-web container from source

 If the container is not already built and available, locally build it from source,